vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - Be triggered by a fall to `45`. (<a name="0014-ORDT-063" href="#0014-ORDT-063">0014-ORDT-063</a>)
   - Not be triggered by a fall to `46`. (<a name="0014-ORDT-064" href="#0014-ORDT-064">0014-ORDT-064</a>)

-- A stop order placed either prior to or during an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-065" href="#0014-ORDT-065">0014-ORDT-065</a>)
-- A stop order placed either prior to or during an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-066" href="#0014-ORDT-066">0014-ORDT-066</a>)
 - A stop order placed during an auction will not execute during an auction, nor will it participate in the uncrossing. (<a name="0014-ORDT-065" href="#0014-ORDT-065">0014-ORDT-065</a>)
 - A stop order placed during an auction, where the uncrossing price is within the triggering range, will immediately execute following uncrossing. (<a name="0014-ORDT-066" href="#0014-ORDT-066">0014-ORDT-066</a>)